The Asian Conference on Literature 2017

 Registration Deadline for Presenters: February 15, 2017

 Historians are far from the only interested party in writing history.
 In a sense it is an interest we all share – whether we are talking politics, region, family birthright, or even personal experience.
 We are both spectators to the process of history while being intimately situated within its impact and formations.

 This conference addresses issues of writing history from literary and other discursive perspectives.
-That is to say: novels, plays, poems, autobiography, memoir, diary, travel log, and a variety of styles of essay.
+That is to say: novels, plays, poems, autobiographies, memoirs, diaries, travel logs, and a variety of styles of essay.
 One thinks of Shakespeare’s history plays, Tolstoy’s War and Peace, Shi Nai’an’s The Water Margin, Balzac’s La Comédie Humaine.
-It also addresses oral history, the spoken account or witness, Hiroshima survivor to modern Syrian migrant
+It also addresses oral history, the spoken account or witness, Hiroshima survivor to modern Syrian migrant.